How to Prevent Ransomware?

 Just like other malicious software though, ransomware finds a way to a victim's system by exploiting a vulnerable software's security hole or by tricking a potential victim into downloading or installing it.
 I bet even at this very moment, someone is clicking a malicious link that after a few moments will download the ransomware into that user’s computer and encrypt all his data.

-With these alarming facts about how dangerous ransomware attacks can be, you must equip yourself with adept understanding on how to prevent ransomware attacks.
+With these alarming facts about how dangerous ransomware attacks can be, you must equip yourself with adept understanding to prevent ransomware attack.
 Don't wait until a threat strikes and make you the next ransomware victim.
-Make yourself knowledgeable about this malware and learn the methods to take on how to prevent ransomware.
+Make yourself knowledgeable about this malware and learn the methods to prevent ransomware.

 To prevent ransomware attacks, make sure that all systems and software are updated.
 Computers running with an outdated software are more prone to an attack.
 An updated software can significantly lessen the possibility of ransomware causing any damage to your data.
 Most vendors regularly release security updates and patches.
 It would be best if you can enable automatic updates for your software to further ensure that that your software will always be up-to-date.